-We are less than a week away from the 2017 Preakness Stakes.
+We are just a little over a week away from the 2018 Preakness Stakes.
 For those of you who don’t know, it’s held at Pimlico Race Course in Baltimore, Maryland.
-The actual race itself is schedule for 6:18 EST on Saturday, May 20.
+The actual race itself is schedule for 6:18 EST on Saturday, May 19.

 If you are looking for some expert advice, be sure to check out my Preakness Stakes predictions.
 I’ll be releasing my win/place/show picks soon.

 Vegas Odds on Favorites to Win the 2018 Preakness Stakes